andreamrau/blogdown_source/content/project/rnaseq.md

 title = "RNA-seq co-expression"

 # Project summary to display on homepage.
-summary = "Identify clusters of co-expressed genes from RNA-seq data"
+summary = "Identify and visualize clusters of co-expressed genes from RNA-seq data"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "rnaseq-coexpression.png"
+image_preview = "coseq_hex.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`